Main Content

 Dr. Thomas Schuman

-1. 3D printing of thermoset composites.
+1. 3D printing of high performance, fiber reinforced aerospace thermoset composites

-2. Reusable hydrogels for environmental remediation.
+2. Reusable hydrogels for environmental remediation

 Dr. Lia Sotiriou-Leventis